Living In Clark County

 Preserving Clark County for Future Generations

 The Desert Conservation Program works to ensure that all species in the Clark County region — including the Wild Desert Tortoise — not only survive but have a chance to thrive.
 The Desert Conservation Program includes habitat and species research, restoration and education of the public, as well as acquisition of sensitive habitats.
-If you see a Wild Desert Tortoise on a construction site, please call the assistance line at 702-593-9027 and the tortoise will be picked up free of charge.
+If you see a wild desert Tortoise on a construction site, please call the assistance line at 702-593-9027 and the tortoise will be picked up free of charge.

 All-In Clark County